Long gone are the days when you needed an accountant, a large sum of money, and the patience of a saint to set up a company.

 - the Companies House website

-Option 1: Incorporate online through a company formation agent
+Option 1: Set up a company online through a company formation agent

 Company formation agents are approved Companies House eFiling partners, providing fast, secure, and affordable online company incorporation and filing services.
 Using specialist software processes, company registration agents can deliver fast-tracked online incorporation services at very competitive prices.